-Hardy's Theorem is one of the first important results in favour of the Riemann Hypothesis.
-It establishes a fact that is the most basic necessary condition for the Riemann Hypothesis to be true.
-Consequently it gives the first critical result for belief in the Hypothesis.
-We will now present and prove Hardy's Theorem.
-For Hardy's original paper, see 12.5; we follow the exposition of Edwards [48].
+Hardy's theorem is one of the first important results in favor of the Riemann hypothesis.
+It establishes a fact that is the most basic necessary condition for the Riemann hypothesis to be true.
+We will now present and prove Hardy's theorem.
+For Hardy's original paper, see Section 12.5; we follow the exposition of Edwards [51].